poinck/weo/README.md

 **watch episode of:**
 `weo` is a very simple video-podcast-script to watch the last episode of a RSS-feed with video-content using *`mpv`*.

-*New (2021): List episodes of a feed, configure custom names and url_templates if your local news provide cannot provide current RSS feeds.
-See 'Usage'.*
+*New (2022): Usage signature has changed, due to a nearly complete rewrite.
+You can now add, edit and delete feeds from weo itself, although 'template_urls' are not supported yet.*

-*Attention: Direct YT-Channel support is depricated now.
+*Attention: Direct YT-Channel support is depricated since version 6.
 Get RSS-Feed of YT-Channels instead.*

 ## Dependencies